mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

    parameters must be provided and that user must have sufficient permissions to access the desired database.

+   :param user: The user name for server authentication
+   :paramtype user: string
+   :param password: The passoword of the user
+   :paramtype password: string
+   :param database: The default database
+   :paramtype database: string

-   If for any reason authorization fails, the current user authentication will remain.
+   If for any reason authorization fails an exception will be raised and the current user authentication will remain.

 .. method:: close()